 A listicle, on the positives of homeschooling – that we have found through our own experiences.
-This isn’t one of those posts that trots off the standard positives of homeschooling – tailored learning, physical freedom, better socialisation etc. This is us, this is what we’ve found.
+This isn’t one of those posts that trots off the standard benefits.
+The usual positives of homeschool are tailored learning, physical freedom, better socialisation, along with family togetherness.
+This is us, these are the positives we’ve found.

 Homeschooling is misunderstood because we homeschoolers just don’t fit with other people’s perceptions of how the word is.
 So can I just shake up your worldview for a moment?